How We Hear @ Rough Draft Theater Festival

 Kennedy Nixon TV & Radio Debates of 1960 @ LaGuardia Performing Arts Center

-We were then whisked forward a full century through space and time, into a Washington, D.C.
-NBC television studio on October 7, 1960, where the second ever televised broadcast of two presidential candidates was held [the first was held on September 26th 1960 at WBBM-TV in Chicago].
-The first Kennedy-Nixon debate of 1960 [there were four debates in total] turned out to be a popular sensation, just like the Senatorial debates a bit over a century earlier, between Lincoln and Douglas.
+We were then whisked forward a full century through space and time, into the Washington, D.C.
+NBC television studio on October 7th, 1960 - where the second-ever televised broadcast of two presidential candidates was held [the first was held on September 26th 1960 at WBBM-TV in Chicago].
+The first Kennedy-Nixon debate of 1960 [there were four debates in total], like the Lincoln-Douglas debate, turned out to be a popular sensation.

-Lindsay Tanner, a woman, played John F. Kennedy and she gave his opening statement.
-In her / his statement, Kennedy harked back to the Lincoln-Douglas debates where the question was will the United States be a nation with slavery or a nation free of slavery.
-He then framed the debates in 1960 as one where the question of whether we will be a free world or a totalitarian controlled Communist world.
+Lindsay Tanner, a female, played John F. Kennedy, and she gave his opening statement.
+In her / his statement, Kennedy harked back to the Lincoln-Douglas debates, where the question was will the United States be a nation with slavery or a nation free of slavery.
+Kennedy then framed the debates of 1960 as one where the electorate would decide whether America will be a free society or a Communist-style totalitarian controlled society.
 Kennedy’s speech included making a case for SOCIAL RESPONSIBILITY in addition to INDIVIDUAL RESPONSIBILITY.
-And part of doing the socially responsible thing was to make sure the promises embedded in the U.S. Constitution, weren’t just empty words.
+And he noted that part of doing the socially responsible thing, was to make sure the promises embedded in the U.S. Constitution, weren’t just empty words.

 Juxtaposing Different Races & Genders on Historical Figures

 Nixon was played by an African American Reynaldo Piniella.
-Nixon responded to Kennedy’s push to do more / do better, by telling listeners that the economy under the Eisenhower Administration, which he [Nixon was VP] was a part of, had grown the economy faster than the prior Democratic Administration led by Harry S. Truman.
-He said that he and Ike had a record not to stand on, but to build on and that he believed Senator Kennedy and he agreed upon what was good for the nation, but differed on how they planned to get there.
+Nixon responded to Kennedy’s push to do more / do better, by telling listeners that the economy under the Eisenhower Administration - which he, Nixon, was a part of - had grown the economy faster than the prior Democratic Administration led by Harry S. Truman.
+He said that he and Ike had a record not to stand on, but to build on, and that he believed Senator Kennedy and he agreed upon what was good for the nation, but differed on how they planned to get there.

-Kennedy continued on the offensive noting the huge disparities in educational attainment, employment, housing based on race.
+Kennedy continued on the offensive noting the huge disparities in educational attainment, employment and housing based on race.
 He said that the president needs not just to exert government leadership, but also moral leadership.

 The Trump Clinton TV & Twitter Debate of 2016

-Once again we were whisked forward through time and space to Hofstra University in September of 2016 when Hillary Clinton and Donald Trump squared off.
-We watched a short clip of that debate, of Obama & Bill Clinton in commercials, and a video clip of Trump doing his World Wrestling Federation takedown of CNN.
+Once again we were whisked forward through time and space to Hofstra University in September of 2016 when Hillary Clinton and Donald Trump squared off in the first 2016 presidential debate.
+We watched a short clip of that debate, as well as of Obama & Bill Clinton in commercials, and a video clip of Trump doing his World Wrestling Federation takedown of CNN in the summer of 2017 - after Trump had become the president.

-After the clips the actors play themselves discussing how to proceed characterizing the politics [mess?] of today.
-Once again ethnicity and gender are juxtaposed upon the historical figures.
-First Lindsay played Donald Trump who has a reputation as a lecher.
-Then Triney played Donald Trump who also has a reputation as a racist.
-Reynaldo then Triney play Lester Holt jumping in between the two candidates.
+After the clips were shown, the actors played themselves, discussing how to proceed characterizing the political discussion / mess of today.
+Once again ethnicity and gender were juxtaposed upon historical figures as Lindsay played Donald Trump, who has a reputation as a lecherous man and then Triney played Donald Trump, who has also earned a reputation for racism.
+Similar juxtapositions were done for anchorman Lester Holt, who was first played by Reynaldo and then Triney.

-Things were getting confusing as to who was who.
-The pace of the speech had picked up considerably from the slower, more civil, more respectful debates of prior centuries.
+Things were getting pretty confusing as to who was who.
+The pace of the speech had picked up considerably from the slower, more civil, more respectful debates of the prior centuries.

 Civil discourse turned into one disrespectful interruption after another.
-Now the candidates – Hillary & Donald - are talking about trade exports, deregulation and cutting taxes in a bickering style reminiscent of an old cranky couple who have spent their entire lives picking at each other.
-No boundaries.
-No respect.
-No listening to one another – just grandstanding and talking past each other and – quite possibly – the audience too.
+The candidates – Hillary & Donald - are shown talking about trade exports, deregulation and cutting taxes in a bickering style reminiscent of an old cranky couple who have spent their entire lives picking at each other - living a life of no boundaries.
+It also wasn't just a debate of no boundaries, but also of no respect, and no interactive listening.
+It was a debate where the candidates were just grandstanding and talking past each other - but also quite likely – talking past the audience too.

 Where Are We Now?
 Trying to Make Sense of a Chaotic World

-Tweeting and the social media arrive on the scene in full force.
+Tweeting and the social media arrived on the scene in full force.

-The actors regroup as themselves again trying to find their way forward.
-There’s so much audio, visual crap coming off the stage that it has become a cacophony of political feces … kind of like where we are today.
-Trying to separate the myriad of sound bytes and narratives coming at us from all sides in a continual overdose of unreliable idiocy.
+The actors play themselves trying to regroup and are challenged again to find their way forward.
+There’s so much audio, visual crap coming off the stage, that it has become a cacophony of political fecal soundbytes … and it felt very much like where we are today.
+Trying to separate the myriad of sound bytes and narratives coming at us, from all sides, via every device, in a continual overdose of fairly unreliable, highly irritating, aggressive idiocy.

 Analyzing Turning Points in American Political Discourse in the Context of New Technologies

-The actors, again resume their roles as actors trying to figure out where to go with this play, regroup.
+The actors again resumed their roles as actors, trying to figure out where to go with this play ... regrouping to ponder their way forward.
 They talk about how FDR used the radio to reach American voters because it was the medium of the day.
-That the press respectfully did not show photos of him in a wheelchair to the American public even though FDR had contracted polio years earlier and had great difficulty walking.
+That the press respectfully did not show photos of FDR in a wheelchair to the American public, despite the veracity of his handicap, as FDR had contracted polio years earlier and had great difficulty walking.

-They talked about how Nixon was perceived to have won the first 1960 Presidential debate by those who had heard it on radio, while those who had watched it on television [65 million] felt that Kennedy had won the debate because Nixon was sweating under the bright hot lights of the television studio.
+They talked about how Nixon was perceived to have won the first 1960 Presidential debate by those who had heard it over the radio, while those who had watched it on television [65 million] felt that Kennedy had won the debate because Kennedy looked far more composed [Nixon was sweating under the bright hot lights of the television studio and did not use studio make up].

-And then they started talking about today.
+Finally the actors started talking about where we are today.
 How Trump had effectively used Twitter to bypass the filtering press to go directly to the American people.
-They opined that this was instrumental in helping Trump win the presidency – but you should read our series on Rupert Murdoch and the Rise of the 21st Century Propaganda Press for an alternative view.
+The actors opined that the social media was instrumental in helping Trump win the presidency.

-They discussed listening, versus watching, versus seeing social media.
-Someone said it’s hard not to watch Trump, but it’s easier not to listen to him.
-There was something about the messages being tailored for different parts of the nation – of which both Nixon and Douglas had accused Kennedy and Lincoln.
-They noted that politics appears to have become more entertainment than any kind of serious discussion about public policy.
+The actors discussed listening to people, versus watching people, versus viewing them on social media.
+Someone said it’s hard to not watch Trump, but it’s pretty easy not to listen to him.
+There was something about the messages being tailored for different parts of the nation – in an accusation reminiscent of Nixon's and Douglas's vis a vis their challengers Kennedy and Lincoln.
+The actors noted that political theater and the national conversation appear to have devolved into ridiculous entertainment in place of any kind of serious discussion about public policy and societal evolution.

-Lindsay then returned to her Lincoln character and started giving her speech of 1858.
+Lindsay then returned to her Lincoln character and started giving his speech of 1858.
 Meanwhile the TV, sound system and tweets kept flowing in the background.
-The torrents of the unrelenting, ubiquitous, so utterly annoying cacophony of American politics had finally succeeded in tuning me out.
+The torrents of the unrelenting, ubiquitous, so utterly annoying cacophony of American political theater had finally succeeded in tuning me out.
 I didn’t hear a word she said.
 I didn’t want to.

 The Audience Weighs in ...
 Just as they do Today Using Social Media

-As I said, this play was an experience.
-And a very, very relevant and important one.
-Most of the audience stayed after to discuss what they’d seen, heard and experienced.
-Handan returned with the Creator and Director Emily Lyon for a discussion of this new play.
+As I said, this play was a real experience that was quite successful in conjuring up my annoyance with the 2016 Presidential Campaign.
+The topic chosen by Emily Lyon is a very relevant and important one and the interest shown by the audience was high.
+Most of the audience stayed after the show ended to discuss what they’d seen, heard and experienced.
+Handan returned with the Creator and Director, Emily Lyon, for a discussion of this new play.

-Some of the discussion talked about whether we would ever return to the more cadenced conversation of an earlier age or if we were going to be subject to this relentless torrent of sound bytes and tweets.
+The discussion included some pondering of whether we would ever return to the more respectful, cadenced conversation of an earlier age - or if we were going to continue to be subjected to this relentless torrent of sound bytes and tweets.

-Experiential Theater - Living Thru the Cacophony of Multi-Media
+Experiential Theater - Living Thru the Virtual Reality of Multi-Media

 Someone noted that this was as much an experience as a play.

-Another mentioned the recent stories about how Sinclair Broadcasting has been employing the propagandistic practice of requiring the performance of narratives by local television news people.
+Another mentioned the recent stories about how Sinclair Broadcasting has been employing the propagandistic practice of requiring the reading of corporate dictated narratives by local television news people.

-Somebody talked about how the gender and ethnicity swapping by the actors and the characters they played was a bit disorienting.
+Somebody talked about how the gender and ethnicity swapping by the actors, in the characters they played, was a bit disorienting.
 Discombobulating if you will.

 Somebody said there are now so many mediums, and likely more to come.

 All in all there was plenty of food for thought.
-And Emily Lyon certainly picked an important and very current topical theme.
+And Emily Lyon certainly picked a topical and interesting theme.

 Many Thanks to the LaGuardia Performing Arts Center & All Those Who Contributed

-Kudos to Emily Lyon and the cast of Reynaldo Piniella, Triney Sandoval and Lindsay Tanner.
-Also to Handan Ozbilgin, Rough Draft Festival Director, and Steven Hitt, the LaGuardia Performing Arts Center Artistic Producing Director for a fifth season of an engaging, informative and entertaining season.
+Kudos to Emily Lyon and the cast including Reynaldo Piniella, Triney Sandoval and Lindsay Tanner.
+Also thanks to Handan Ozbilgin, Rough Draft Festival Director, and Steven Hitt, the LaGuardia Performing Arts Center Artistic Producing Director.
+Congratulations to them on their fifth season of an engaging, informative and entertaining theater.

 There are two more weeks remaining to the Rough Draft Festival at the LaGuardia Performing Arts Center in Long Island City.
 Go to http://lpac.nyc for further info.